Master of Science in Physician Assistant Degree Program

 What is a physician assistant (PA)?

-UNE’s Portland, Maine-based PA degree program draws from the expertise of faculty representing UNE’s Colleges of Health Professions, Osteopathic Medicine, and Arts and Sciences to prepare you to work as part of an interdisciplinary health care team.
+UNE’s Portland, Maine-based PA degree program draws from the expertise of faculty representing UNE’s Colleges of Health Professions and Arts and Sciences to prepare you to work as part of an interdisciplinary health care team.

-How are PAs different from doctors?
+How are PAs different from physicians?

-While a doctor can work independently, most states require PAs to have an agreement for physician supervision in order to practice.
+While a physician can work independently, most states require PAs to have an agreement for physician supervision in order to practice.
 Even though physician assistants cannot perform surgeries or administer general anesthesia, they are often first assists in the operating room.

 How do you become a PA?